Kasheftin/nuxt-nest-graphql-auth/README.md

 }
 ````

 Notice that it's in `public` section.
-This case it becomes available both during server side rendering and on the client.
+This case it becomes available as `$nuxt.$config.baseUrl` both during server side rendering and on the client.

 ## 6. Queries and GraphQL codegen

-We are going to write GraphQL queries in separate `api/queries/*.gql` files.
+We are going to write GraphQL queries using separate `api/queries/*.gql` files.
 It would be nice to have autocomplete and syntax highlight there.
 That's why VSCode Apollo Plugin is in use.
-It's configuration must be defined in `apollo.config.js`:
+It requires configuration to be defined in `apollo.config.js`:
 ````javascript
 module.exports = {
   client: {